 Current News <Archived News>

 This page describes the day-by-day events of the Wichita Mountains Area Senior Center.
 News about the center's programs, events, and members are included here, as well as the story of the seniors as the Legion Building is being cleared of its destroyed contents and reconstruction options are considered.
 Please send news items to email@example.com

-The Center moved from its earlier location into the Legion Building.
-The Medicine Park Community Center was designed in 2002 and built between 2002 and 2009.
+The Center moved from its earlier location into the Legion Building, from the Medicine Park Community Center (Subsequently named the Events Center).
+The Events Center was designed in 2002, by Charley Wright.
+The structure was spasmodically built between 2002 and 2009.
 The building was initially funded with $105,000 legislative and ASCOG grants designated for a Wichita Mountains Area Senior Citizens Center facility.
 The resulting building was never satisfactory for use as a senior center facility.
 With no rooms to be dedicated to senior programs and activities, the need to reconfigure the ballroom back to community use at the end of each senior center activity, no storage space for senior specific equipment and material, the seniors sought a more satisfactory place to meet, serve, and enjoy.

 In October, 2010. the American Legion, Post 193, Lawton/Fort Sill, disbanded, folded its flag, and turned their building back to Comanche County.